-Logs are automatically sent to Orchestrator if connected, but you can have them stored locally by disabling the Allow Development Logging option from the Settings tab in the Add or Edit Robot window.
+Logs are automatically sent to Orchestrator if connected, but you can have them stored locally by disabling the Allow Development Logging option from the Robot Settings tab in the Add or Edit user window.

 Disabling Log Activities can be a way to send smaller log files to Orchestrator.

 When running processes from Studio, the logs sent to Orchestrator are always

 Verbosewhen Log Activities is enabled.
 This overrides both the Robot and the Orchestrator setting.

 By default, the debugger logs activities so that each step appears in the Output panel.
 We recommend leaving it enabled for easier tracing, as you can see in the image below: